Sri Ramakrishna College of Arts and Science

 Sri Ramakrishna College of Arts and Science (Formerly SNR Sons College - An Autonomous Institution) is a College of Arts and Science in Coimbatore, Tamil Nadu, India.
 It was founded in 1987.
-At present, with 5000+ students, the college is offering 30+ programmes in Arts, Humanities, Science, Commerce and Management domains.
+At present, with 6500+ students, the college is offering 30+ programmes in Arts, Humanities, Science, Commerce and Management domains.
 The college of Accredited by NAAC with A+ grade.
-The college was ranked 84th among colleges by NIRF 2021.
+The college is ranked 56th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.